What's a Good Academic Record for College Admissions?by Becton Loveless

 When it comes to what college admissions counselors are looking for, there's a lot of emphasis on extracurricular activities, but a student's academic record remains the most vital part of his or her college application.
 Aside from getting good grades, what can a student do to strengthen their academic record?
-Below is a breakdown of how college admissions counselors read between the A's and B's to determine what kind of a future college student they're look at.
+Below is a breakdown of how college admissions counselors read between the A's and B's to determine what kind of a future college student they're looking at.

 The primary focus of your high school education should be the core subjects: English, math, science and social sciences.
 If you're not performing well in these classes, it won't matter how many A's you get in elective classes like gym, music or cooking.

 Some high schools will list a student's weighted GPA, giving more credit for harder classes.
 That is why some students can earn a 5.0 GPA.
 Colleges tend to focus on the unweighted number, which eliminates elective classes that can inflate the numbers.
 This gives them a clearer picture of your performance in the areas where it matters, and helps even the playing field for students who attended high schools that don't have as many electives or advanced classes.